WeadockM/Python/README.md

 # Python

-This is my repository for Javascript projects.
+This is my repository for Python projects.